 Once your professional email is set up, you might start exploring the other features available in Google Workspace or go back to the admin panel to add additional employees or user email addresses.
 Once those emails are activated, those users will also have access to the full suite of collaboration tools.

 Using Your Professional Email

 Now, your professional email will work just like any other Gmail account.
 You can get to it by visiting Gmail.com and signing in with the Google Workspace professional email address you created.

-Any users you created an email for will now also have access to all the many tools that Google Workspace provides.
+Any users for whom you created an email will now also have access to all the many tools that Google Workspace provides.
 You have the ability in the admin center to turn tools on and off according to your business needs.

 Now that your professional email is set up, you’ll appear more professional than others in your field or area of expertise who haven’t taken the steps to acquire this more polished approach.

-Everyone knows that it’s the small details, like an email addresses that act as indicators for overall professionalism.
+Everyone knows that it’s the small details, like email addresses, that act as indicators for overall professionalism.